-The Company has determined that it has nine reporting units.
-For each of the years ended September 30, 2019, 2018 and 2017 the Company performed a quantitative assessment for each of its reporting units.
-The Company determined that none of the reporting units were impaired and fair values of all of its reporting units substantially exceeded their carrying values at the assessment date.
+The Company has determined that it has five reporting units as of the date of the most recent annual good impairment test.
+For each of the years ended September 30, 2020, 2019 and 2018 the Company performed a quantitative assessment for each of its reporting units.
+The Company determined that none of the reporting units were impaired.